 If you just switched from a PC to Mac, you probably used Office Word, Excel, PowerPoint, and more back in the PC age.
 Luckily, Microsoft also offers the Office suite for macOS, cutting out the learning curve for Apple iWork.

-Parallels Desktop for Mac: This app allows you to run Windows 10 on your Mac.
+This virtual machine app allows you to run Windows 10 on your Mac.
 How cool is that?
 If you need to work with programs that are specifically for PCs, get this app immediately.

 Running out of disk space on your Mac?
 CleanMyMac is the best storage cleaning app.
 It can help you reclaim tons of storage so you can save your most important stuff like photos and videos.